Visa policy of China

 Visa-free transit

-• arrive from an international airport (except for Fuzhou Changle International Airport, Shenzhen Bao'an International Airport, Mudanjiang Hailang Airport and Yanji Chaoyangchuan Airport, where all passengers in transit are required to hold a visa);
+Under the 24-hour TWOV policy, visa is not required for travelers who:- arrive from an international airport (except for Fuzhou Changle International Airport, Shenzhen Bao'an International Airport, Mudanjiang Hailang Airport and Yanji Chaoyangchuan Airport, where all passengers in transit are required to hold a visa);

-• hold confirmed air, cruise or train ticket receipts to a third-country final destination outside Mainland China (with assigned seats, if applicable) departing in 24 hours; and,
+- hold confirmed air, cruise or train ticket receipts to a third-country final destination outside Mainland China (with assigned seats, if applicable) departing in 24 hours; and,

-• depart Mainland China on flight, cruise or train within 24 hours after arrival (if transiting through Urumqi Diwopu International Airport, passengers are permitted to stay in transit for a maximum of 2 hours, afterwards they need to either continue to other domestic transit points and depart China in the next 22 hours, or depart Mainland China from Urumqi immediately in the 2-hour period on an international flight)
+- depart Mainland China on flight, cruise or train within 24 hours after arrival (if transiting through Urumqi Diwopu International Airport, passengers are permitted to stay in transit for a maximum of 2 hours, afterwards they need to either continue to other domestic transit points and depart China in the next 22 hours, or depart Mainland China from Urumqi immediately in the 2-hour period on an international flight)

 The 24-hour transit rule allows multiple stops within Mainland China, as long as the traveler has a flight segment leaving Mainland China in 24 hours, so it's possible to enter through a port of entry in China, take multiple segments of domestic flights within China, and depart from a different port of entry in under 24 hours.
 Contrary to the transit rules of other countries, all travelers in transit are required to go through immigration and customs even if they do not intend to leave the airport, except for passengers arriving and departing from Beijing Capital International Airport where they can proceed directly to the sterile transit area without immigration checks.